 4. How does Licensing work together with Parents?

 In addition to ensuring safety and compliance with the child care facility itself, licensing serves an important role in linking parents and families to services.
-Licensing serves as a resource for parents, and by understanding licensing regulations, parents can make more informed decisions for child care.
+Licensing serves as a resource for parents to make more informed decisions for child care.
 Licensing can help you explore different questions you may have, such as a facility’s licensing history, or what a family may need to know about license-exempt care.
 Learn more about their resources for parents here.

 Going Above and Beyond Licensing at Kids’ Care Club Child Development Centers